UBCBG-Curatorial-Team/UBCBG-Plant-Records-Manual/README.md

 For it to be hosted as a GitHub Pages site, it will need to either be made into a public directory, or a subscription be paid of $4/month at the current price.

 Another option (for mac users only?) would be to run the website locally, but this is not ideal as it requires all of the files to be stored locally.

+The "Main pages" in the "Pages" folder are the chapter titles (and other things like glossary) with the subpages being the level below that.